AlexHowansky/shmd/README.md

 browse the `/orders` URL to watch for incoming orders.
 Once fulfilled, they may click the Complete button, which will archive the order and remove it from the order page so that it does not get printed twice.

-### Facial Recognition

-To perform facial recognition on photos, run the `bin/identifyPhotos.php` script.
-This can be run at any time, it will not interfere with app usage.
-The process will update the SQLite database and enable searches by name in the app.

 ## Data